US Fulbright Logo

 In-Country Orientation

-All grantees will be required to attend a mandatory Welcome Orientation in Mexico City during the last week of August 2024, organized and sponsored by COMEXUS.
+All grantees will be required to attend a mandatory Welcome Orientation in Mexico City during the last week of August 2025, organized and sponsored by COMEXUS.
+Attendance at the orientation is mandatory for all grantees, regardless of grant start date.

 COMEXUS will arrange international transportation for grantees except in very specific cases in which grantees travel with a qualified dependent.
 Grantees should not purchase their airfare without first consulting their COMEXUS Program Officer.